ncusato/oic/oic-obp-queries/build-integration-in-oic/build-integration-in-oic.md

     Select **Next** to proceed to next step.

+## Task 6: Declare JSON payload for OBP

-19. Select **JSON Sample** for the request payload format and then, click **inline** to enter sample JSON.
+1. Select **JSON Sample** for the request payload format and then, click **inline** to enter sample JSON.

     ![Configure invocation request](images/invocation-request.png)

-20. Copy and paste the following jason payload for the actual values:
+2. Copy and paste the following jason payload for the actual values:

     ```
     <copy>